savonet/liquidsoap/ROADMAP.md

 - refine video support in order to have next liquidshop running on Liquidsoap (dogfooding)
 - native RTMP support (and ensure that HLS output is easy to use)
-- rewrite the clock system
-  - the code is unreadable and overengineered ⇒ simplify it
-  - we want to get rid of the assumption clock = thread
 - rewrite switch / sequence / etc. operators based on only one binary operator: fallback
   - note: predicates can ben encoded in availablility